 Grace note: If you buy a gift and the store offers gift receipts (receipts that show where items were bought and allow them to be returned but don’t show how much you paid), place the gift receipt in the box with the gift.
 If you receive a gift you’re not going to use but don’t know how to go about returning it, it’s fine to regift it (that’s a post for another day), send it to a consignment shop, sell it at your next garage sale, or better yet, donate it to a great charity.

 The Number One Gift-Giving Don’t

 Don’t put a gift in a box from a store where it wasn’t bought.
-Putting your bargain find in a Sak’s Fifth Avenue box will be very embarrassing for a recipient who tries to return it to Sak’s!
+Putting your bargain find in a Sak’s Fifth Avenue box (or a similar store) will be very embarrassing for a recipient who tries to return it to the store!
 Also, it’s a purposeful misrepresentation of your gift.
 Plain gift boxes are sold (usually in packs of three) near the cards and gift wrap in almost every store, or use a Christmas gift bag instead of a box.

 It’s Christmas!
 I hope yours is merry and bright, and I pray that what’s around the tree (the people you love and the memories of those who are no longer with you) brings you more joy than anything under the tree.